Mendeley/mendeley-ruby-auth/README.md

 # Mendeley::Auth

 Welcome to Mendeley:Auth!
-This gem will provide you with A simple library to obtain client credentials or implicit oauth tokens to access the Mendeley API.
+This gem will provide you with a simple library to help you in using the [Implicit Authorisation Flow](http://dev.mendeley.com/reference/topics/authorization_implicit.html) and the [Client Credentials Flow](http://dev.mendeley.com/reference/topics/authorization_client_credentials.html) to access the Mendeley API.

 ## Installation